laminas/laminas-mime/docs/book/message.md

 $message = Laminas\Mime\Message::createFromMessage($string, $boundary);
 ```

-As of version 2.6.1, You may also parse a single-part message by omitting the
+As of version 2.6.1, you may also parse a single-part message by omitting the
 `$boundary` argument:

 ```php